rust-lang/reference/src/behavior-considered-undefined.md

   cast, e.g. by doing raw pointer casts or using a union.

 r[undefined.runtime]
 * Violating assumptions of the Rust runtime.
-This is only possible using mechanisms outside Rust.
 Most assumptions of the Rust runtime are currently not explicitly documented.
   * For assumptions specifically related to unwinding, see the [panic documentation][unwinding-ffi].
   * The runtime assumes that a Rust stack frame is not deallocated without